oomer/oomerfarm/README.md

 3. Spin up some fast cloud computers and run ***bootstrapworker.sh*** on each to get the renderfarm churning.
 Here is a [timelapse](https://a4g4.c14.e2-1.dev/public/oomerfarm/Googlet2d-standard-60x3-timelapse.mp4) at 2x speed, spinning up 3 Google instances.
 In real time it took 5 minutes per instances.

-4. When your ready for a permanent oomerfarm, run ***becomesecure.sh*** on your desktop/laptop to create create bespoke private keys to secure your castle.
+4. When you are ready for a permanent oomerfarm, run ***becomesecure.sh*** on your desktop/laptop to create bespoke private keys to secure your castle.

 5. So there you go: 4 bash scripts, all starting with the letter ***b*** to empower your personal renderfarm.
     - bootstraphub.sh